Case Studies

 The Challenge

-When the company's centralized digital transformation initiative mandated enterprise Agile adoption, the Americas region already had a mature operating model.
-The challenge was not adoption — it was integration: connecting an existing, proven regional system to the global strategic layer being stood up above it.
+When the company's centralized digital transformation initiative mandated enterprise Agile adoption, the Americas region already had a mature operating model in place.
+So the real challenge wasn't adoption, it was integration: connecting a proven regional system to the global strategic layer being built above it.

 The Approach

-Appointed North America representative to the global Agile strategy team, Kip designed a three-level integration: Level 1 — executive OKRs; Level 2 — a management translation layer (the key architectural contribution) converting strategic OKRs into tactical epics; Level 3 — the existing Scrum framework already operating regionally.
-The insight: all three layers existed in isolation — the missing piece was the connective tissue between them.
+Appointed North America representative to the global Agile strategy team, Kip designed a three-level integration.
+Level 1 covered executive OKRs.
+Level 2, the key architectural contribution, was a management translation layer that converted strategic OKRs into tactical epics.
+Level 3 was the existing Scrum framework already running regionally.
+The insight that tied it together: all three layers already existed, just in isolation.
+What was missing was the connective tissue between them.

 The Outcome

-A complete strategy-to-execution alignment system — from global executive intent to daily team delivery.
-The Americas region, already ahead of the global initiative, became a reference model rather than a target.
-This work demonstrates strategic architecture capability well beyond team-level Agile coaching — it is the work of an organizational systems designer.
+The result was a complete strategy-to-execution alignment system, running from global executive intent down to daily team delivery.
+The Americas region, already ahead of the global initiative, became a reference model instead of a target for change.
+This work sits well beyond team-level Agile coaching.
+It's the work of someone who designs organizational systems.

 Agile ArchitectureOKR DeploymentStrategy AlignmentOperating Model DesignEnterprise Transformation